unilaiva/unilaiva-songbook/README.md

 Project structure and guidelines
 --------------------------------

 Project's main file is `unilaiva-songbook.tex`.
-It includes all the other files in the project and contains configuration.
+It is used to create the full songbook.
+There are also `unilaiva-songbook_part1.tex` and `unilaiva-songbook_part2.tex`, which together provide a version of the songbook, where the content is divided into two parts, booklets, for binding reasons.

-Long `\renewcommand`s ought to be put into `unilaiva-songbook-extra.tex` to maintain readability of the main file.
+`tex` subdirectory contains partial LaTeX files, which are included in the main document(s) with `\input` macros.
+There resides also the most important `unilaiva-songbook_common.sty` package, which contains all the needed imports, definitions, settings and style used in the songbook.
+It is imported to the main document(s) with `\import` macro. `context` files used to create special printout versions reside there as well.

 Song data and other *content* will be in various files inside `content` subdirectory and will be inputed into the main file.
 Images are put into `content/img`.